jonnyhoeven/justme.dev/blog/yed.md

 </script>
 <ArticleItem :frontmatter="$frontmatter"/>

 yEd is a powerful desktop application that can be used to quickly and effectively generate high-quality diagrams.
-It is a versatile tool that supports a wide range of diagram types, making it an ideal choice for structuring drawing infrastructure.
+It's a versatile tool that supports a wide range of diagram types, making it an ideal choice for structuring drawing infrastructure.
 Whether you're creating flowcharts, network diagrams, or organizational charts, yEd provides the tools and features you need to create professional-quality diagrams.